Kristina01111000/WordPressTheme/README.md

 	-> work on loading speed of front page,
 		-> img problem or server speed problem?
 		- google points to server problem
-	-> get word document from dr w
-		-> needed to fill in all missing text everywhere
-	- courses are going to be powerpoints w/ voice over
 	- put monthly topics into headings in course
 	- change default user image
 	- change recent activity to what's new?